Abd0s/SMPTClientServer/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-24ddc0f5d75046c5622901739e7c5dd533143b0c8e959d652212380cedb1ea36.svg)](https://classroom.github.com/a/Mp-Kos87)

 # About
-A basic implementation of a Smtp server, POP3 server and a mail client to interact with the servers
+A basic implementation of a Smtp server, POP3 server and a mail client to interact with the servers.

 # Requirements